PharMerica $5.28M Data Breach Class Action Settlement

 • Cash payment B to approved claimants: Remaining settlement funds

-Documented losses claim payments, credit monitoring and an additional $1,741,000 in attorneys' fees will be paid for directly by PharMerica.
+PharMerica will pay documented loss claim payments, credit monitoring costs and an additional $1,741,000 in attorneys' fees separately from the above fund.

 Important dates